MicrosoftDocs/VBA-Docs/api/Publisher.Shape.WebCommandButton.md

 ## Example

-This example creates a Web form Submit command button and sets the script path and file name to run when a user clicks the button.
+This example creates a web form **Submit** command button and sets the script path and file name to run when a user chooses the button.

 ```vb
 Dim shpNew As Shape